The-Legendary-M/Sestor-Is-Not-Yet-Lost-Public/readme.md

     * Alaji raiders (Kor Alaji) [PLANNED]
   * Wanderers [PLANNED]
   * Remnant [PLANNED]
 * A continuation and conclusion of the current Wanderer storyline, with heavy Sestor/Efreti involvement, and an ending that is rather unexpected.
+[PLANNED]
 * The aftermath of the Korath Exiles gaining automaton technologies.
 It's not sunshine and rainbows for the Korath.
+[PLANNED]

 # Development Status